sokrasins/make/wiegand_sig_gen/README.md

-# Wiegand Emulator
+# Wiegand Signal Generator

-A signal generator for the Wiegand protocol on the Raspberry Pi pico
+A signal generator for the Wiegand protocol on the Raspberry Pi pico.
+The generator is caapble of generating 26-bit signals with arbitrary pulse characteristics.
+The sig gen is controlled through a UART interface.

 ## Building